How do the centres consider themselves to be 'patient-centric', and how do they intend to involve patients in their work?

 Our PRCs are also pioneering virtual approaches to delivering clinical trials which help to overcome geographical restrictions and make research more accessible.
 We have one fully virtual trial underway and further virtual trials planned for 2021.

-Our NPRCs will recruit relevant participants on behalf of the sponsor using innovative and proactive recruitment strategies.
+Our PRCs will recruit relevant participants on behalf of the sponsor using innovative and proactive recruitment strategies.
 These harness the recruitment potential of their local and regional health care communities, extending their recruitment reach beyond hospitals and specialist clinics.

-The trials based at the NPRCs will be advertised using a range of media-based methods.
+The trials based at the PRCs will be advertised using a range of media-based methods.
 For example, where possible, we create health-related campaigns to reach out into the local community using techniques such as social media, local press and radio, and we’ve even been known to use adverts on pharmacy shelves.

 If a specific study has ethical approval to use social media for recruitment purposes then our PRCs will support the social media strategy, where appropriate.